 Playing in the ocean or gulf can be fun, but it can also be dangerous.
 One weekend in June 2003, warning flags were flying along the beautiful beaches of the Western Florida Panhandle.
 High waves from the Gulf of Mexico were causing rip currents.
 Eight people drowned that day because they ignored the warnings.
 Sadly, this was not an isolated case.

 Over Labor Day weekend in 2003, five more people drowned along the beach in Southeast Florida.
 During the past two years many more people than usual have died in rip current drownings.
 But tragedy can be avoided.

 Break the Grip of the Rip

 So, the sun is shining.
 It's hot.
 You are headed for the beach!
-Before packing up the family car, you should check the Surf Forecast.
-Each day the National Weather Service issues a Surf Forecast.
-It includes the risk for rip currents and many other weather-related hazards that you might face at the beach.
-This forecast is also available on NOAA Weather Radio or from local TV and radio broadcasts.
+Before packing up the family car, you should check the Surf Zone Forecast or Hazardous Weather Outlook for the latest rip current threat.
+This information is also available on NOAA Weather Radio.
 Before laying down your towel at the beach, look for the nearest lifeguard.
 Ask about the water conditions.
 If there is no lifeguard on duty, check for warning flags or signs.
 Avoid going into the water above your knees if winds are strong or the surf is rough.